 Caught up in the rush of comradery, it is easy to forget that alcohol is a drug.
 In fact, alcohol is a very powerful drug that has serious effects on the body.
 But alcohol’s effects can extend far beyond the person who is consuming alcohol.
 Every year, 88,000 deaths are attributed to negligent alcohol-related accidents and assaults.

 In the United States, almost 30 people die every day in motor vehicle crashes that involve a driver who was under the influence of alcohol.
 Yearly, around 696,000 students are the victims of assault by a fellow student who was under the influence of alcohol.
 Countless others are injured or killed in accidents, falls, or suicides relating to alcohol use.
 In correctional facilities, 5.3 million adults are drunk at the time of their arrest.
 This is 36% of all individuals in correctional facilities.

+Hit by a drunk driver?
 Driver intoxication is a leading cause of motor vehicle-related injury.
 Victims seriously harmed may be eligible to file a personal injury lawsuit, if a driver’s intoxication contributed to the crash.

 New York offers special protections for individuals who are attacked by drunk individuals.
-In fact, in many cases, victims of assault may be able to hold an establishment liable for serving a visibly intoxicated person alcohol if that person’s actions result in serious injury.
+In fact, in many cases, victims of assault may be able to hold an establishment liable for serving visibly intoxicated person alcohol if that person’s actions result in serious injury.